UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

            fee for allocation
            time limit for blocking
            geo-location of the service
-           time to arrival at pick-up-place (taxi,..)
+           estimated time of arrival at pick-up-place (taxi,..) alternative pick-up-place
-           alternative pick-up-place

 ### allocate service

-block ContinuousService by id
+block ContinuousService by id:
-           post usage
+           POST /DerviceVehicle id

-           return ContinuousServiceUsage:
+           return ServiceVehicleUsage:
               id
               status = blocked
               usage procedure description
               descrition on end of usage
-              credentials to start the usage  (e.g. nfc-enabled pkpass, ...) time limit for start of usage
+              credentials to start the usage  (e.g. code, nfc-enabled pkpass, ...) time limit to start the usage

-delete usage by id
+DELETE ServiceVehicleUsage by id

+notification in case
+  - allocation expires
+  - allocation is changed (new taxi)

 refund if allocation fails?

 ### start and end usage <a name="usage">

 start usage on continuous service usage by id

-          patch usage
+        PATCH ServiceVehicleUsage by id
+          StartUsageRequest
+                  optionally provide credentials (scanned vehicle barcode

           return ContinuousServiceUsage:
               status = in use
               usage procedure description
               descrition on end of usage

 end usage on continuous service usage by id
-          patch usage
+          PATCH ServiceVehicleUsage by id
           request:
              EndUsageRequest
                 id